3 Demographics 3 Demographics

 The drop-down menu in Chart 6 allows the user to view the impact of the Demographics and Health scenario that reduces the population growth rate compared to the Current Path forecast and increases the ratio of working-age persons to dependants, increasing average incomes.

-The rapid increase in the size of the labour force relative to dependants in Japan, China and the Asian Tiger countries was key to their rapid economic growth and development.
+The rapid increase in the size of the labour force relative to dependants in Japan, China and the Asian Tiger countries was crucial for their rapid economic growth and development.
 Several decades later, they all face the opposite problem: a slowdown in growth because a shrinking workforce (as a portion of the total population) has to support a growing elderly population.
+Unlike these highly urbanised countries, Africa is coming from much lower levels, but urbanisation is rapidly increasing, so authorities will struggle to cope with the influx.

 Most of Africa still finds itself in the early stages of the demographic transition.
-The shift from high mortality and fertility rates to lower rates has started, but it is progressing gradually and slower than it historically did in other regions due to low urbanisation and education and poor health.
+The shift from high mortality and fertility rates to lower rates has started, but it is progressing gradually and slower than it historically did in other regions due to low urbanisation, education, and poor health.
 Africa’s youthful population and rural composition contrast with a picture of ageing populations in the rest of the world.
-Africa is actually the only region globally where the size of the working-age population as a proportion of the total population is increasing.
+Africa is the only region globally where the size of the working-age population as a proportion of the total population is increasing.

 Although Africa’s demographic profile has improved since the late 1980s, the ratio of working-age persons to dependants is low.
-In the Current Path forecast, Africa will enter a potential demographic window of opportunity only the second half of the 21st century.
-At that point investments in labour saving devices elsewhere in the world will likely rob Africa of the opportunity to benefit from that potential dividend to the same extent as happened in China, the Asian Tigers and India.
-Elsewhere the focus is on the contributions from capital and technology and Africans will have to work very hard on improving the quality of their abundance of labour if the continent is to reap its window of opportunity.
+In the Current Path forecast, Africa will enter a potential demographic window of opportunity only in the second half of the 21st century.
+At that point, investments in labour-saving devices elsewhere will likely rob Africa of the chance to benefit from that potential dividend to the same extent as in China, the Asian Tigers and India.
+Elsewhere, the focus is on the contributions from capital and technology.
+Africans will have to work very hard to improve the quality of their abundance of labour if the continent is to reap its window of opportunity.

-Africa needs more rapid fertility declines in countries with fast-growing populations, particularly those which have to date had a less-than-average rate of fertility decline.
-Governments, especially those in low- and lower-middle-income countries, need to make family planning a high priority on their developmental agenda.
+Africa needs more rapid fertility declines in countries with fast-growing populations, particularly those that have had a less-than-average rate of fertility decline to date.
+Governments, especially those in low- and lower-middle-income countries, need to prioritise family planning on their developmental agenda.
 This applies most pertinently to Niger, Somalia, the DR Congo, Chad, Mali, Angola, Nigeria, Burundi, Burkina Faso, The Gambia and Uganda.
 In all these countries, the total fertility rate exceeded five children per woman in 2019.
 In an additional 25 countries, the average fertility rate is between four and five children per woman.
 Rural fertility rates are significantly higher than those in urban areas and differ according to income, education and economic activity, complicating these dynamics.

 There are additional benefits of advancing Africa’s demographic dividend, including the prospect of less political turbulence with a declining youth bulge (proportion of the population between 15 and 29 years), the lower chance of experiencing a violent political transition and the increasing likelihood of being a liberal democracy as median age increases.
 Whereas the youth bulge in the rest of the world peaked at around 42% in 1980, Africa only reaches the 42% mark by about 2040.

-Although the impact of the Demographics and Health scenario is significant, it is insufficient to reverse the Current Path forecast of growing divergence in average incomes between Africa and the rest of the world.
-The continent requires a consort of structural transitions to improve its development prospects, as discussed elsewhere on this website.
+Although the impact of the Demographics and Health scenario is significant, more is needed to reverse the Current Path forecast of growing divergence in average incomes between Africa and the rest of the world.
+As discussed elsewhere on this website, the continent requires a consort of structural transitions to improve its development prospects.

 Chart 14: Key recommendations